vibhavnirmal/ML-DL-CV/Classification/ReadMe.md

 * Support Vector Machine :
 Support vector machine is a representation of the training data as points in space separated into categories by a clear gap that is as wide as possible.
 New examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall.

-### Pros/Cons of Ensemble learning:

-If you need to work in a probabilistic setting, ensemble methods may not work.
-It is known that Boosting (in its most popular forms like AdaBoost) delivers poor probability estimates.
-(If you would like to have a model that allows you to reason about your data, not only classification, you might be better off with a graphical model.)

 ## Simple Ensemble Techniques:
 ### MAX Voting:
 Used for classification, predictions we get from majority of the models counts as final prediction.